serhanoner/data_science_projects/README.md

 # data_science_projects
-Here, I wanted to organize my projects, not smaller files that you will see in my other repositories.
+Here, I wanted to organize my projects, not the smaller files that you will see in my other repositories.